sib-swiss/containers-introduction-training/docs/course_material/day2/3_generalising_snakemake.md

 * `-F`: specify format of the provided annotation file
 * `--verbose`: output verbose information, such as unmatched chromosome/contig names

-### Run the workflow
+### Running the workflow

 **Exercise:** If you have not done it after each step, it is now time to run the entire workflow on your sample of choice.
 What command will you use to run it?

 ??? done "Answer"
-    Because all the rules are chained together, you only need to specify one of the final outputs to trigger the execution of all the previous rules: `snakemake --cores 1 -F -r -p results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv`
+    Because all the rules are chained together, you only need to specify one of the final outputs to trigger the execution of all the previous rules: `snakemake --cores 1 -F -r -p results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv`.
     You can add the `-F` flag to force an entire re-run.
-The entire run should take about ~10 min to complete
+The entire run should take about ~10 min to complete.

 **Exercise:** Check Snakemake's log in `.snakemake/log/`.
 Is everything as you expected, especially the wildcards values, input and output names etc...?

 ??? done "Answer"
     `cat .snakemake/log/<latest_log>`

-### Visualising the DAG of your workflow
+### Visualising the DAG of the workflow

-You have now implemented and run the main steps of your workflow.
+We have now implemented and run the main steps of our workflow.
 It is always a good idea to visualise the whole process to check for errors and inconsistencies.
 Snakemake's has a built-in workflow visualisation feature to do this.

 **Exercise:** Visualise the entire workflow’s Directed Acyclic Graph using the `--dag` flag.
 Do you need to specify a target?

 <!-- AT.
 Check if I need to add a newline -->
 !!! hint
     * Try to follow the official recommendations on workflow structure, which states that images are supposed to go in the `images/` subfolder
-    * Snakemake prints a DAG in text format, so you need to use the `dot` command to transform it into a picture
+    * Snakemake prints a DAG in text format, so we need to use the `dot` command to transform it into a picture
     * Save the result as a PNG picture

 <!-- AT.
 Check if I need to add a newline -->
 ??? done "Answer"
-    If you run the command without target: `snakemake --cores 1 --dag -F | dot -Tpng > images/dag.png`, you will get a `Target rules may not contain wildcards.` error, which means you need to add a target.
+    If we run the command without target: `snakemake --cores 1 --dag -F | dot -Tpng > images/dag.png`, we will get a `Target rules may not contain wildcards.` error, which means we need to add a target.
 Same as before, it makes sense to use one of the final outputs to get the entire workflow: `snakemake --cores 1 --dag -F results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv | dot -Tpng > images/dag.png`.
-But once again, you will get an error: `BrokenPipeError: [Errno 32] Broken pipe`.
-This is because you are piping the command output to a folder (`images/`) that does not exist yet The folder is not created by Snakemake because it isn't handled as part of an actual run.
-So you have to create the folder before generating the DAG:
+But once again, we will get an error: `BrokenPipeError: [Errno 32] Broken pipe`.
+This is because we are piping the command output to a folder (`images/`) that does not exist yet The folder is not created by Snakemake because it isn't handled as part of an actual run.
+So we have to create the folder before generating the DAG:

     ```
     mkdir images
     snakemake --cores 1 --dag -F results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv | dot -Tpng > images/dag.png
     ```

-    Some explanation on the command:
+    Some explanations on the command:

     * `-F`: force to show the entire worklow and ensures all jobs are shown.
 You can also use `-f <target>` to show fewer jobs
     * [`dot`](https://graphviz.org/docs/layouts/dot/): tool that is a part of the [graphviz package](https://graphviz.org/) and is used to draw hierarchical or layered drawings of directed graphs, _i.e._ graphs in which edges (arrows) have a direction
     * `-T`: control the image format.
 Available formats are listed [here](https://graphviz.org/docs/outputs/)

 !!! note "DAG aspect"
     If you already computed all the outputs of the workflow, steps in the DAG will have dotted lines.
-To visualise the DAG before running the workflow, add `-F/--forceall` to the snakemake command to force the execution of all jobs
+To visualise the DAG before running the workflow, add `-F/--forceall` to the snakemake command to force the execution of all jobs.

 !!! note "DAG = dry-run"
-    The `--dag` flag implicitly activates the `--dry-run/--dryrun/-n` option, which means that no jobs are executed during the plot creation
+    The `--dag` flag implicitly activates the `--dry-run/--dryrun/-n` option, which means that no jobs are executed during the plot creation.

 There are actually 3 types of DAG: